-Please note that providing a link to a non-federal source, website or curriculum in this NOFO does not constitute an endorsement by ACF or any of its employees of the sponsors of the source, website or curriculum or the information or products presented on the site.
+Please note that providing a link to a non-federal website in this NOFO does not constitute an endorsement by ACF or any of its employees of the sponsors of the website or the information or products presented on the site.
 ACF cannot attest to the accuracy of information provided by this link or any other linked sites on the website.